-I thought whether the work environment is messy, it’s the reason of various mistakes and lost critical parts.
+I thought whether the work environment is messy, it’s the reason for various mistakes and lost critical parts.
 I changed the cutting mat to a larger one.
-Previously, I was using size A2 mat, after that I changed to A4 and I returned again.
+Previously, I was using a size A2 mat, after that, I changed to A4 and I returned.
 There is no stain at all, I feel good.
 I changed a small mat, too, for when I want to make models in another room.

-There are many points where parts matching is bad than the other trumpeter kits I built.
+There are many points where parts matching is worse than the other trumpeter kits I built.
 There are also many Bali.
-The built-in of the 23 mm machine gun and the 37 mm machine gun at the nose was tight, full of parts.
+The built-in of the 23 mm machine gun and the 37 mm machine gun at the nose were tight, full of parts.
 Since the muzzle is not open, I think it’s better to open them by design knife.

 This time I decided to seal the canopy and bond it before starting to paint.
 It is a paint after shaping the aircraft and the canopy smoothly with putty.
 There is a possibility that the mist will get into the cockpit if the airbrush is blown into the air intake.

 I made a barrel of a machine gun with a brass pipe which was soiled with instantaneous adhesive.
 A pitot tube is built by joining brass pipes.
 There was a big gap in the side panel of the fuselage so I buried it with putty.
 Overall, I regrettably did not build up cleanly.

 Decals were broken.
 This is adding insult to injury.
 I will retouch with a brush as much as possible.
 As expected it is released in 2002, so it looks okay, but the film is deteriorating.
 However, it is wonderful that the white part is not yellowish.